HarithaGunarathna/CO225_Cryptocurrency_Auction_Management_System/README.md

-# CRYPTOCURRENCY AUCTION MANAGEMENT SYSTEM
+# Cryptocurrency Auction Management System

 Implementing a mobile application to bid for cryptocurrency in the market